Skip to content

 To facilitate management and abstract away the more complex details of the SPB module, the HSM manufacturer provides a graphical console (SPBSec Console).
 Through it, all operations relating to loading and activating certificates, generating keys and certificate requests, creating and viewing domains, permitting partitions and many others can be easily carried out.

-See the Downloads topic on how to get the SPB module's graphical console (SPBSec Console).
+See the Downloads page for the SPB module's graphical console (SPBSec Console).

 Some screenshots are shown below.